YottaDB/YDBDoc/AdminOpsGuide/integrity.rst

   To save a copy of the block for further analysis, SAVE it, and then RESTORE it to an empty block.
 The best place to put such a copy, using RESTORE -REGION=, is in a special region created just to receive such blocks.

   Alternatively, you can RESTORE it temporarily in a free block within the region, preferably near the end of the file.
 If you RESTORE the block to the original database, it may be overlaid when normal operation requires more blocks.
 You may prevent this overlay by using MAP -BUSY on the target block of the RESTORE.
-However this causes INTEG to report "incorrectly marked busy" errors.
+However, this causes INTEG to report "incorrectly marked busy" errors.

 * After changing a block, always check the quality of the result by using the DSE INTEG command.